haptork/csaransh/paper.md

 # Summary

-The micro-structural properties of the materials change due to irradiation.
+The micro-structural properties of materials change due to irradiation.
 The defects formed during the displacement cascades caused by irradiation are primary source of radiation damage [@Stoller; @BjorkasKai].
 The number of primary defects produced, defect cluster size distribution and defect cluster structures after a collision cascade can be studied using Molecular Dynamics simulations.
 These results determine the long term evolution of the micro-structural changes in the material [@Stoller; @GOLUBOV; @SINGH; @OSETSKY; @BECQUART].
 The properties studied using Molecular Dynamics (MD) simulations can be used in higher scale radiation damage models like Monte Carlo methods and rate theories etc. [@OSETSKY; @BECQUART].

 ``CSaransh`` is a software suite to explore the Molecular Dynamics simulations of collision cascades.
 It includes post-processors to identify defects, characterize and classify cluster-structures, find number of sub-cascades etc. and a single page web-application (SPA) as GUI that provides interactive visualizations and charts such as: